 What Is the Settlement Value of the Average Wrist Fracture Claim?

-Metro Verdicts Monthly graph this month is the median verdict and settlement value of wrist fracture cases over the last 22 years.
+The settlement value of a wrist fracture claim will vary wildly with the severity of the fracture.
+Some time ago, Metro Verdicts Monthly provided the median verdict and settlement value of wrist fracture cases over the last 22 years.
 The average settlement/verdict in Washington D.C. is $105,000.
 Maryland is less than half that: $50,000.
 The average settlement/verdict in a wrist fracture case in Virginia is $52,583.

 Wrist Injuries on the Rise

 There is no question that wrist injuries are on the rise?
 Why?
 Everyone has airbags now.
 When airbags deploy, arms and wrists often go flying, which causes a much higher number of wrist injuries.
 This leads to fractures and other injuries to the wrist and the two forearm bones, the ulna, and radius.
 As a result, the conventional wisdom of hand positioning is changing.
 Some now believe that this new risk means that the 10 and 2 o’clock arm position you learned in driver’s education should be moved to 9 and 3 o’clock.
 I don’t know enough to offer an opinion on this because I have no idea if you are quicker in the 9 and 3 positions.